 Plan for Efficiency

 Efficient kitchen design is key to maximizing space in an ADU.
 Consider the work triangle concept, which optimizes the distance between the stove, sink, and refrigerator.
 This layout promotes ease of movement and enhances functionality.
+When deciding on your ADU layout, consider reading our guide on what is the best size for an ADU to optimize your overall floor plan.

 Choose Versatile Appliances